Catholic Church sexual abuse cases in Canada: Bernard Ambrose Prince

 In 2008, Msgr Bernard Ambrose Prince (born in Wilno, Ontario, ordained in 1964, incarnated in 1992 in Pembroke, Ontario) pleaded guilty to charges of sexual abuse of thirteen young boys from 1964 onward.
 He was sentenced to four years' incarceration in 2008.
 He was laicized by the Catholic Church in 2009, and paroled in 2010.
 His crimes were known in the Canadian Catholic Church and in the Vatican before he was appointed to Rome in 1991.

 Archdiocese of Ottawa

 In Ottawa, Ontario historical cases of child-sexual abuse by Catholic priests within the Ottawa archdiocese date back to the 1950s.
 Newspaper records of documented cases involved at least 11 abuser priests and 41 victims.
-Among these cases was those of convicted child sex offenders, Dale Crampton, Ken Keely, Jacques Faucher and Barry McGrory: all of whom served as priests in the Ottawa diocese in the 1970 and '80s under Archbishop Joseph-Aurèle Plourde, whose own role in these cases is well documented but was never held to account by the courts.
+Among these cases was those of convicted child sex offenders, Dale Crampton, Ken Keely, Jacques Faucher and Barry McGrory: all of whom served as priests in the Ottawa diocese in the 1970 and '80s under Archbishop Joseph-Aurèle Plourde--whose own role in these cases is well documented but was never held to account by the courts--and Bishop John Beahen, who was named posthumously in at least three separate lawsuits alleging sexual assault of children by him.

+Investigative journalism by reporter Andrew Duffy revealed via court documents that as of 2016 there had been at least 41 acknowledged victims of clergy sexual abuse in the Ottawa diocese.

-As of 2016, the Ottawa archdiocese has paid nearly $600,000 in settlements to abuse victims in seven lawsuits since 2011.
-Five more lawsuits remain, with claimants seeking a total of $7.4 million.
+As of 2016, the Ottawa archdiocese had paid nearly $600,000 in settlements to abuse victims in seven lawsuits since 2011.
+Five more lawsuits at that time remained, with claimants seeking a total of $7.4 million.

 In 2016, Ottawa archbishop Terrence Prendergast acknowledged "the enormity of the evil" in connection to these cases.
+As of 2026, the Ottawa Diocese has continued to resist both releasing a list of all credibly accused clergy in its ranks, and disclosing the full number of sexual assault cases it has faced in court in which it is named as defendant.